zomblic/PortfolioNow/README.md

     Co-Pilot, ChatGPT and Xpert for identifying debugging and slightly tweaking (not sure how to succesfully cite debugged code tho) as well as breaking down code, explaining it and over several examples.

     Once again calling on CHATGPT for taking my gibberish and creatintg and implementing and explain the cyberpunk css!
 I was at a loss at how to do it and they showed me!

+    Images generated using canva, Meal Muse logo by Alexis M.

     And Vs Code!